John C. Pemberton: Death and legacy

-Pemberton died in Lower Gwynedd Township, Montgomery County, Pennsylvania, on July 13, 1881, although his widow Martha Thompson Pemberton would survive until 1907.
+Pemberton died in Lower Gwynedd Township, Montgomery County, Pennsylvania, on July 13, 1881.
 The families of several famous people, including General George Meade and Admiral John A. Dahlgren (whose brother also served as a Confederate General), protested against the unrepentant Confederate Pemberton's burial at Laurel Hill Cemetery in Philadelphia, where his mother and father had been buried.
 He was interred at the cemetery despite a supposed decision that he would be interred elsewhere.
 He is the only Confederate general buried in Philadelphia.

 A statue depicting Pemberton, sculpted by Edmond Thomas Quinn, was erected in the Vicksburg National Military Park.
 His grandson, also John C. Pemberton, in 1942 published a book about his grandfather's defense of Vicksburg, and donated family papers and his research concerning his grandfather to the University of North Carolina, which maintains them in its Special Collections.